psytronx/umap/README.md

 # umap
 University Map app, rewritten for iOS 8+ compatibility

+This app provides a directory for campus locations of a given university.
+We (Logical Dimension) released this back in 2009.
+After letting the application lay dormant for years, I decided to completely rewrite it so that it supports modern versions of iOS.

+The app works by providing a list of campus locations that the user can select and view on a map.
+If a user presses the disclosure indicator of a table cell, the map will apear and show that location's pin.
+The user can also select multiple locations and view them simultaneously on the map.
+If a pin is pressed, it brings up an action sheet that gives option to show directions in Apple Maps.
+If the user has the Google Maps or Uber app, those can be accessed as well using deep linking.

+Campus and location data is stored on our databases and served by a simple web API.
+When the app is loaded for the first time, it fetches the data (using AFNetworking) and caches it.
+The app checks for new data once a week and refreshes the cache if needed.

+Future features:
+- Use Core Graphics instead of PNG's to render check-box icons.
+- Differentiate between different types of locations, e.g. Parking structures vs. lecture halls vs. restaurant/food.
+- Incorporate local business locations from Yelp or Google API.

 ##Setting up development environment

 1. Get Cocoa Pods on your system.
 Cocoa Pods is the premier package manager for XCode development.